What to do after a death

 If you wish to leave your body for medical education or research, you must arrange to give consent before you die.
 You can get a consent form from your nearest medical school.
 You should keep a copy of the consent form with your will and tell your family, close friends and GP that you wish to donate your body.
 Go the Human Tissue Authority website to find out your local medical school at www.hta.gov.uk.

-You can get further information about body donation from the Human Tissue Authority website.
+You can get more information about body donation from the Human Tissue Authority website.

-If the body is accepted (and many bodies are not suitable), the medical school will arrange for eventual cremation or burial.
+If the body is accepted, the medical school will arrange for eventual cremation or burial.

 Miscarriages, stillbirths, neonatal and perinatal deaths